-Over the past decade, both the U.S. and Canadian governments have instructed that all producers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past 10 years, both the U.S. and Canadian governments have instructed that all producers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
-The R-22 and HCFC mandates are expected to have the HVAC industry shift to a more earth friendly refrigerant with a technical label R410A.
+These mandates are expected to have the HVAC industry turn to a more earth friendly refrigerant with a technical label R410A.
 R410A has been verified to be safer for the environment.

 In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
 These A/C units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service for a short time longer.
-The purpose of these Dry Charged Units is to give the greater Jackson area a more simple and affordable replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+The reason for these Dry Charged Units is to give the greater Jackson area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Jackson homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically looked upon as a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Should I buy a “Dry Charge” A/C system?

 The answer to this question hinges on a number of things.
-The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Why would I buy a R-410A refrigerant system?

 Current R-410A systems offer benefits to Jackson homeowners that Dry Charge units do not.
-Some of the benefits include:
+A sample of the benefits include:

 - Greater energy efficiency for affordable in-home comfort